 Instrumental in the formation of the recent conservation-minded Internet startup CatalogChoice.org, Katz has been described by PBS’s Bill Moyers as the “Dr. Phil of catalog clutter” and “the maven of the overstuffed mailbox.”
 He has been featured in numerous print and live media over the years, including People Magazine, New York Magazine, and The Bill Moyers Journal.

-A former Kellogg Foundation National Leadership Fellow, Katz currently serves on the boards of several organizations including Grist and People for the American Way.
+A former Kellogg Foundation National Leadership Fellow, Katz has served on the boards of numerous organizations including the Green Sports Alliance, the Nespresso Sustainability Advisory board, the Catalog Choice Foundation, the Gibson Guitar Foundation, Grist, People for the American Way, and others.
 He is the editor of two books: Why Freedom Matters: The Spirit of the Declaration of Independence in Prose, Poetry and Song (2003, Workman) and Tales from the Jungle: A Rainforest Reader (1995, Crown).

-Katz earned his M.B.A. at the Stern School of Business, New York University and a B.A. from Ohio State University.
+Katz earned his M.B.A. at the Stern School of Business, New York University, where he is an Adjunct Professor, and a B.A. from Ohio State University.
 He studied at the Central China University of Science and Technology (Hubei, PRC).

 He lives in New York City with his wife and two children.